Columbia Icefield Adventure: Tickets and Tips

 • Enjoy a thrilling walk on the glass-floor Columbia Icefield Skywalk.

 All told, the Columbia Icefield Adventure tour lasts 2.5 to 3 hours.
-Here is a glimpse into what you can expect on the Columbia Icefield Adventure:
+Based on our most recent visit, here is a glimpse into what you can expect on the Columbia Icefield Adventure:

-1. A Bus Ride to the Ice Explorer Terminal
+1. Bus Ride to the Ice Explorer Terminal

-Views of the Athabasca Glacier from the transfer bus on the Columbia Icefield Adventure tour in Jasper.
+Athabasca Glacier view from the transfer bus on the Columbia Icefield Adventure.

-2. Ride the Ice Explorer to the Glacier
+2. Ice Explorer Ride to the Athabasca Glacier

-An Ice Explorer all-terrain vehicle on top of the Athabasca Glacier on a Columbia Icefield Adventure Tour.
+Ice Explorer vehicle on the Athabasca Glacier during the Columbia Icefield Adventure.

-Once you are on the Ice Explorer, your driver will take you on a slow, bumpy descent down a steep moraine (a formation of rocks, gravel, and sediment that was created by the a glacier as it moves).
-Portions of this road are one of the most steep commercial roads in North America!
+Once you are on the Ice Explorer, your driver will take you on a slow, bumpy descent down a steep moraine (a formation of rocks, gravel, and sediment created by a glacier as it moves).
+Portions of this road are oone of the steepest commercial roads in North America!

-Not to worry, the driver takes this section very slowly and carefully – it’s thrilling though!
+The driver takes this section very slowly and carefully., but it’s still thrilling, though!
 Along the way, your guide shares fascinating facts about glaciology, climate change, and the unique terrain you’re crossing.

 It takes roughly 35 minutes for the Ice Explorer to reach the glacier, so you’ll have plenty of time to soak in the spectacular views.
 The real excitement happens when you step out and walk on the glacier itself.